 Language

 The College of Letters & Science teaches over fifty languages other than English.
-The study of a language other than English contributes in an important way to a broad education in a multi-lingual world where many people do not speak or read English and where much of the knowledge that is disseminated may never appear in English.
+The study of languages contributes in an important way to a broad education in a multilingual world where many people do not speak or read English and where much of the knowledge that is disseminated may never appear in English.
 Knowledge of a language other than English is important for an appreciation of the culture of the people using that language, and it also helps students to understand the structure and complexities of their own language.
-Degrees in L&S require language study to ensure that all students have access to the knowledge, skills, and perspectives studying a language affords.
+Degrees in L&S require language study to ensure that all students have access to the knowledge, skills, and perspectives that studying a language affords.

-• BA students complete either the fourth unit of a language other than English, or the third unit of one language other than English in combination with the second unit of a different language other than English.
+For BA and JBA students, the Language requirement is met when a student has either the fourth unit of one language, or the third unit in one language in combination with the second unit of another language.

-Students with a documented disability in second language acquisition who believe they cannot meet the Language requirement for their L&S degree may apply for an accommodation.
-If approved, students will be allowed to complete the Language requirement with alternate course work known as a “Language Substitution Package.”
+Students with a documented disability in second-language acquisition who believe they cannot satisfy the Language requirement in a language other than English may apply for an accommodation.
+If approved, students may complete the Language requirement through a “Language Substitution Package.”
 Information about this process is available at L&S Undergraduate Academic Deans’ Services.

 Students who are liberally educated understand the connections between many scholarly approaches to world knowledge.
-The L&S Breadth requirements expose students to three general areas of knowledge: arts and humanities, social sciences, and the natural sciences.
+The L&S Breadth requirements expose students to three principal areas of knowledge: arts and humanities, social sciences, and the natural sciences.
 Combined, these broad areas challenge students to understand different ways (methods) of knowing and to connect various subjects of inquiry.

 The three areas of Breadth are: